About Helen Arney

 Dave TV’s Top 10 stand-ups to see 2011

 Rising star of 2010, Spoonfed

-Helen has a degree in Physics from Imperial College London.
+Helen has a degree in Physics from Imperial College London and a Masters in Playwriting and Screenwriting from City University.
 Also a classically trained musician, she holds grade 8 in both piano and oboe.
 After graduating, Helen joined the start-up team that founded UK charity Teach First, recruiting some of the very first science and maths teachers to join their nationally successful graduate programme.
 She has also worked professionally as a tour guide at London’s Royal Albert Hall.

 And, yes, Helen is the younger sister of Dr Kat Arney.